top of page

 Dr. Barry Hartup, President

-Barry joined the International Crane Foundation in 2000 as the Director of Conservation Medicine.
+Barry recently retired from the International Crane Foundation after serving as the Director of Conservation Medicine since 2000.
 He has a Master’s degree in Conservation Biology, a Doctor of Veterinary Medicine degree from the University of Wisconsin-Madison, and a Ph.D. in Wildlife Health from Cornell University.
 Building upon fond memories of time spent at Devils Lake State Park on college field trips, Barry can often be found bicycling throughout the Range while enjoying its wildlife, beautiful vistas, and welcoming communities.

 Dr. Robert Rolley Treasurer